 Recovering damages from a rideshare car accident is tricky but possible.
 An Atlanta Uber or Lyft accident lawyer from our team can help you handle the entire process.

 Uber and Lyft drivers receive supplemental insurance coverage, but this only applies when the app is on.
-A driver's personal car insurance only covers them when the app is off.
-If the app is on, they are waiting to accept a ride request, and they get into a crash, then Uber or Lyft will cover the accident only if the driver's personal insurance policy does not.
+A driver's personal car insurance covers them when the app is off.
+If the app is on, and they are waiting to accept a ride request and get into a crash, then Uber or Lyft will cover the accident only if the driver's personal insurance policy does not.

-When a driver accepts a request from a passenger, full coverage from Uber’s and Lyft’s policy begins until they drop that passenger off at their destination and they exit the vehicle.
+When a driver accepts a request from a passenger, full coverage from Uber's and Lyft's liability insurance policy begins until they drop that passenger off at their destination and they exit the vehicle.